BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-session.rst

 :Returns: N/A

-This **DELETE** request deletes the session with the specified URI.
+This **DELETE** request deletes the session identified by the request's URI.
 This command

 * closes the Session and removes its JMS objects from the HJB runtime application.